nicholas-cantina/holocron/README.md

 ### Run in command line

-1. Run `./conversation.py --parameter=default_config_override ...` to start a conversation between bots
+1. Run `python ./test.py` to start a conversation between bots
-If you don't want to use memory for your test, use `--memory=False`

 ### Run in VSCode